Assistant Professor of Mathematics

-I have been a Visiting Assistant Professor at Bard since Fall 2016, with prior appointments as a Visiting Lecturer at Wellesley College (Fall 2013-Spring 2016) and as a Visiting Assistant Professor at the Cooper Union for the Advancement of Science and Art (Fall 2011-Spring 2013) in the Albert Nerken School of Engineering.
-I received my Ph.D. from the Courant Institute of Mathematical Sciences (New York University) in 2011 under Sylvain Cappell as a MacCracken Fellow, and my B.A. in mathematics from Yale University in 2005 after switching from a major in Philosophy at the beginning of my junior year.
+I have been at Bard since Fall 2016, first as a visiting and as of Fall 2018 a tenure-track assistant professor in the Mathematics program.
+Before that, I was a Visiting Lecturer at Wellesley College (Fall 2013-Spring 2016) and a Visiting Assistant Professor at the Cooper Union for the Advancement of Science and Art (Fall 2011-Spring 2013) in the Albert Nerken School of Engineering.
+In Summers 2013 and 2014, I was a Visiting Postdoctoral Researcher at the Hebrew University of Jerusalem under the supervision of Gil Kalai.
+I received my Ph.D. from the Courant Institute of Mathematical Sciences (New York University) in 2011 as a MacCracken Fellow under Sylvain Cappell and my B.A. in mathematics from Yale University in 2005 after switching from a major in Philosophy at the beginning of my junior year.

-This semester, I am teaching MATH 361 (Real Analysis) and MATH 105 (Time, Space, Infinity: Mathematical Perspectives on Philosophical Paradoxes), a new non-majors course cross-listed with philosophy which I have been designing over the course of the past year.
-All materials from my courses are on Moodle.
+In Fall 2019, I am teaching MATH 312 (Advanced Calculus) and MATH 105 (Time, Space, and Infinity: Mathematical Perspectives on Philosophical Paradoxes), the later being a course I designed on Zeno's paradoxes and the mathematics (irrational numbers, infinite series, and cardinality) used in "resolving" them.
+All of my course materials are available on Moodle.
 My past and current teaching is listed below:

-My research is centered on applications of algebraic and geometric topology, with special emphasis on using their methodologies to answer questions in geometric combinatorics and discrete geometry.
+My research is centered on applications of algebraic and geometric topology, with special emphasis on their use in answering questions in as well as motivated by those from geometric combinatorics and discrete geometry.
 I am especially interested in mass equipartitions (fair division problems for continuous and discrete measures, generalizing the classical "Ham Sandwich" theorem), as well as generalizations of Tverberg's theorem from convex geometry.